 Interested in Being of Service To Your Community?

 By simply contacting us and inquiring, you will have completed the first step.
 The primary requirement for every TCEMA volunteer is a sincere desire to help one’s neighbors in a time of need.
 Becoming a volunteer requires a commitment of time, talent, and energy.
-Volunteers participate in independent self-paced on-line training, instructor-led classroom training, exercises, and actual emergency operations.
+Volunteers participate in independent self-paced online training, instructor-led classroom training, exercises, and actual emergency operations.
 Because every volunteer role is a position of public trust, TCEMA volunteers are screened through a background check conducted by the Tuscaloosa County Sheriff’s Office.

-- General Volunteer - General Volunteers is a group volunteers that would like to learn more about Tuscaloosa County Emergency Management Agency while deciding which volunteer group is the best fit for them.
-General Volunteers will learn about Ham Radio, CERT, and EOC Volunteers, LEPC and TCEMA equipment and capabilities.
+- General Volunteer - General Volunteers is a group of volunteers that would like to learn more about Tuscaloosa County Emergency Management Agency while deciding which volunteer group is the best fit for them.
+General Volunteers will learn about Ham Radio, CERT, and EOC Volunteers, LEPC, and TCEMA equipment and capabilities.
 They may also help answer phones, talk about EMA at events, and help with daily office functions.

-- Community Emergency Response Team (CERT) - The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
+- Community Emergency Response Team (CERT) - The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search, and rescue, team organization, and disaster medical operations.
 CERT members will be able to attend monthly meetings and regular training to further their knowledge of preparedness.

-- Amateur (Ham) Radio Operator - Radio Amateur Civil Emergency Service is a group of amateur radio operators who volunteer for Emergency Management for the purpose of providing tactical emergency support radio communications to federal, state, and local governments in time of emergency, and to supplement, augment or replace radio communications wherever and whenever needed.
+- Amateur (Ham) Radio Operator - Radio Amateur Civil Emergency Service is a group of amateur radio operators who volunteer for Emergency Management for the purpose of providing tactical emergency support radio communications to federal, state, and local governments in times of emergency, and to supplement, augment or replace radio communications wherever and whenever needed.

 - Emergency Operations Center (EOC) Volunteer - The Emergency Operations Center (EOC) volunteer program allows individuals to serve the community by learning how to staff and manage the EOC.
 The program is a good opportunity for personnel with military, law enforcement, fire, or emergency management experience to build upon their skills.
-EOC Volunteers will go through a training about the EOC and what need to be done during an event.
+EOC Volunteers will go through training about the EOC and what needs to be done during an event.

-- Internship - Internships though unpaid, provide a knowledge and experience with County emergency preparedness and response actions.
+- Internship - Internships though unpaid, provide knowledge and experience with County emergency preparedness and response actions.
 An internship will also: provide a better understanding of local first responders, a chance to take courses that can be used in a variety of job fields, contribute to community projects, and help one build resume experience.